Zalo-MiniApp/coffee-shop-tutorial/README.md

 * **`models`**: Mongoose Model, which helps you persist and read data via MongoDB
 * **`routes`**: mountable route handlers, you can call it Controllers if you cosidering MVC pattern
 * **`services`**: a Page is also a component but will act as an entire view and must be registered inside `app-config.json` (https://miniapp.zalo.me/docs/framework/getting-started/app-config#pages)
-* **`services`**: re-useable logic for complex tasks that should be separated from your routes, such as token handling and fetching Zalo OA API,..
+* **`services`**: reuseable logic for complex tasks that should be separated from your routes, such as token handling and fetching Zalo OA API,..
 * **`app.js`**: your server entry point, which connects all pieces of your backend together.
 This is where you register new routes or middlewares, handling CORS stuff,...
 * **`config.js`**: your server configuration.
 Most of the time you will read configuration from environments variable (such as creating a `.env` on your local machine or `heroku config:set` on your hosting services).
 Here are the required configs:
 	* **`MONGODB_URL`**: Connection string to your MongoDB database